 Colorado’s youngest prisoner was 11-year-old Antone Woode, convicted in 1893 for murdering a neighbor.
 He served 12 years.

-The ghost of Madge Reynolds is said to hang around the Reynolds Cottage, 1209 Logan St in Denver.
-Years back, Madge and Fred Bonfils, then publisher of the Denver Post, were quite and item.
+The ghost of Madge Reynolds is said to hang around the Reynolds Cottage at 1209 Logan Street in Denver.
+Years back, Madge and Fred Bonfils, then publisher of the Denver Post, were quite an item.
 They went horseback riding one day, and Bonfils is alleged to have spoken his true feelings for Madge but she was married.
 She came home and was so overwhelmed by his proposal and his pursuit, she collapsed and died.
 Today, people report a ghost dressed in white inhabits the north side of the house, where she was happiest.

 When Coronado sought the Seven Golden Cities in the West, he sent a group of 15 men into southern Colorado.
 Upon reaching the area around Trinidad, they died from sheer exhaustion.
 A Spanish priest who discovered their remains named the area “Las Animas,” meaning “Souls in Purgatory,” because they died without receiving last rites.